fbpx

 There may never have been a better ball-striker in the history of golf than Ben Hogan.
 His steely determination, tireless work ethic on the driving range and perfection of his swing mechanics forged The Hawk into a nine-time major champion and prolific PGA Tour winner.

-In his home state of Texas, Hogan won the Colonial National Invitation — now known as the Charles Schwab Challenge — five times, and is tied with Nicklaus, Bobby Jones and Willie Anderson for the record of four U.S. Open victories.
+In his home state of Texas, Hogan won the Colonial National Invitation — now known as the Charles Schwab Challenge — five times.
+He is tied with Nicklaus, Bobby Jones and Willie Anderson with the record of four U.S. Open titles.

 Hogan had his career impeded by serving in the Army during World War II and a near-fatal car accident in 1949 that caused severe injuries.
-His 1950 U.S. Open victory is therefore considered one of the crowning achievements in golf and all of sports.
+As a result, his 1950 U.S. Open victory is considered one of the crowning achievements in golf and all of sports, signifying resilience and courage.

 3. Jack Nicklaus, 73 PGA Tour wins

 What’s perhaps most incredible about Jack Nicklaus’ career beyond his unmatched major total is how many close calls he actually had at the four Grand Slam events.
-In addition to his 18 wins, the Golden Bear logged 19 second-place finishes.
+In addition to his 18 major titles wins, the Golden Bear logged 19 runner-up finishes.

 Considering how relatively close behind the all-time PGA Tour wins mark Nicklaus sits in proximity to Snead and Woods, those near-misses at majors have to sting a little more.